-In order to protect the special qualities of the National Landscape from recreational pressure there is a need to direct visitors and disruptive activities away from the most sensitive parts of the Chase, both within the designated area and where appropriate outside it.
-The Special Area of Conservation is particularly vulnerable and yet is one of the areas that has the highest density of footpaths, rides and car parks.
+Some recreational activities and high footfall can impact negatively on the Chase, threatening the special qualities that draw people to the area.
+Parking on verges, litter, loose dogs, dog fouling, cycling and horse-riding on undesignated trails are particular causes for concern.
+In order to protect the National Landscape from recreational pressure there is a need to direct footfall away from the most sensitive parts of the Chase, both within the designated area and where appropriate outside it.
+The Special Area of Conservation is especially vulnerable and yet is one of the areas that has the highest density of footpaths, rides and car parks.
 This results in soil erosion, eutrophication, disturbance to wildlife (especially priority species and their habitats) and a loss of tranquillity.
 Populations of protected species outside of the SAC are also vulnerable to visitor pressures.